-As a brief follow up to Nasim’s excellent post, Sony “Overtakes” Nikon in Full-Frame Sales, this brief article shares some recent CIPA statistics regarding the shipment of mirrorless interchangeable lens cameras.
+As a brief follow up to Nasim’s latest post, this brief article shares some recent CIPA statistics regarding the shipment of mirrorless interchangeable lens cameras.
 Depending on how a person interprets this data will determine whether the mirrorless interchangeable camera market is ‘growing’.

 As you can see in the graph above, if we look at global unit volume of shipments of mirrorless interchangeable lens cameras from 2012 through to 2016 the market has actually declined from 3.95 million units in 2012 to 3.15 million units in 2016.
 So, in absolute units the mirrorless market has not grown.

 By comparison the unit shipments of DSLRs has declined much more rapidly than mirrorless.
 Since 2012 the number of DSLRs shipped has declined from 16.2 million units down to 8.45 million units in 2016.